mezis/yarp/README.md

 ### Disable dotenv file

-For this you need use additional ENV variable `YARP_DISABLE_DOTENV=1` You can provide ENV variables via bash from any file.
+For this you need use additional ENV variable `YARP_DISABLE_DOTENV=1`.
-For example:
+You can provide ENV variables via bash from any file, for example:

     $ export $(cat /any_path/.rbenv-vars | xargs) && export YARP_DISABLE_DOTENV=1 && bundle exec rainbows -c rainbows.rb

 ### License